-2.1.1 Stakeholder Theory
+2.1.2 Stakeholder Theory

 Stakeholder theory, developed originally by Freeman (1984) as a managerial instrument, has since evolved into a theory of the firm with high explanatory potential.
 Stakeholder theory focuses explicitly on equilibrium of stakeholder interests as the main determinant of corporate policy.
-The most promising contribution to risk management is the extension of implicit contracts theory from employment to other contracts, including sales and financing (Cornell &
+The most promising contribution to risk management is the extension of implicit contracts theory from employment to other contracts, including sales and financing (Cornell & Shapiro, 1987).

-Shapiro, 1987).
 In certain industries, particularly high-technology services, consumers trust in the company being able to continue offering its services in the future and can substantially contribute to company value.
 However, the value of these implicit claims is highly sensitive to expected costs of financial distress and bankruptcy.
 Since corporate risk management practices lead to a decrease in these expected costs, company value rises (Klimczak, 2005).
 Some of stakeholders who are a source of risk include; customers, suppliers, employees, management, government and civil society.
-Stakeholder theory is important in explaining regulatory risk e.g. a ban on the activities of the firm and regulations that impact negatively to the firm.
+If contracts are made between the firm and any of these stakeholders, the breach of contract by either party may constitute to a strategic risk to the firm.

-2.1.2 Growth Theory
+2.1.3 Growth Theory